jtanderson/IdentityMapping/readme.md

 ### 2/11 Meeting:
   - [ ] Intersection survey table migration made
-  - [x] Clean up web application on Laravel
-  - [x] Double check web routes (are all surveys in there?)

 ### 2/25 Meeting:
-  - [x] Only allow ages 18+ in dropdowns
   - [ ] On the positioning page, when one circle is completely inside another (paperjs has a test for this), if they click that circle, make the click attach to the circle, not the intersection (outsibe-in)
     - Low priority for now
     - As a shim, add text to the user in the instructions to mention this awkward case
   - [ ] Survey for how the user feels about the interface
-  - [x] Change final "next" button to be "finish"
   - [ ] Remove javascript from views, use laravel templating to loop with data pulled from DB

 ### 2/26 Meeting: